MikroElektronika/mikrosdk_click_v2/clicks/current12/details.md

 ## Example Description

-> This example demonstrates the use of the Current 12 click board
+> This example demonstrates the use of the Current 12 Click board
 > by reading and displaying the input current measurements.

 **The demo application is composed of two sections :**